What is it?

 The origin of dyschromatopsia may lie in a genetic or acquired disorder.
 Hereditary dyschromatopsia may be due to a change in the X chromosone.
 This leads to the disease being transmitted by the woman even though its the man who is suffering from the disorder.

-The acquired causes causing a certain degree of dyschromatopsia are multiple and varied.
-Within one same pathology there may be many types of shifts in the perception of colour without there being any specific to a determined entity.
+The acquired causes for a certain degree of dyschromatopsia are multiple and varied.
+Within one same pathology there may be many types of shifts in the perception of colour without there being any shift specific to a determined entity.
 The most common are macula diseases (where there is a very high number of cells responsible for the perspetion of colour, the cones).

-Within these, we must highlight, in particular, age-associated macular degeneration, a pathology that changes the anatomy of the macula and, as a consequence, the cells located therein.
+Within these, we must highlight, in particular, age-related macular degeneration, a pathology that changes the anatomy of the macula and, as a consequence, the cells located therein.
 Other pathologies may include ones of an infectious or toxic origin.
 Different anomalies like the formation of cataracts or changes to the optic nerve may give rise to a range of types of dyschromatopsias.

 There is a range of specific chromatic vision tests.

-We've highlighted the two most commonly used:
+We have highlighted the two most commonly used:

 - Ishihara test.
 These are plates called pseudochromatic plates because they seem to be made of one single colour.
 They are coloured dots grouped together with two pigments of variable intensity that demarcate numbers that healthy individuals are able to distinguish, but a patient with the disease sees them all in the same colour and cannot differentiate them.
 The test is performed at a distance of 75cm.
 The full test has 21 plates although there are some with fewer, which are mainly for children.

-It's a very useful test for early diagnoss of dyschromatopsia although it is not useful in determining the severity thereof.
+It is a very useful test for early diagnoss of dyschromatopsia although it is not useful in determining the severity thereof.

 - Farnsworth test.
 It is has disk shapes that have to be put in order of colour and tonality.
 It is the most sensitive test for classifying and measuring the degree of severity of the dyschromatopsia.